systeminit/si/app/docs/src/tutorials/getting-started.md

 2. An [AWS account that allows you to create free-tier resources](https://aws.amazon.com/free/), such as EC2 instances.

-3. Your System Initiative workspace open in another window or tab.
+3. Your System Initiative workspace open in another window.

 ## Creating a change set